Jun-Zhang-32108/Cruise-Control-System/README.md

 # Cruise-Control-Project
 Cruise Control Project
-To do list: Finish the description of the projects and all the README files in the subfolders.
+This project is comprised of the hardware architecture design and the software application.